julzaza/wildwitchherbs/_posts/2025-07-13-folk-fertility-rituals.md

   **Spell whisper**: *“Moon above, womb below, let your silver waters flow.”*

+Some traditions also involved lifting a bowl of milk or spring water toward the waxing moon.

+The whispered call varied, but one version survived in Alpine lore:

+> “Moon that swells, swell me.
+> Moon that moves tides, move me.”

 ## 2. Beltane Bonfire Rites

 Beltane (May 1st) was one of the high fertility festivals of the Celtic calendar.
 Couples would jump over fires to bless their union.
 Women might leap the flames alone, seeking to “leap into life.”
 In Balkan spring festivals, ash from sacred fires was rubbed on the belly or scattered in the fields to bless fertility.